-An explanatory background document, including a draft template of suggested contents, a media release and a list of frequently asked questions will be prepared and distributed through various channels to encourage Dublin Fire Brigade (DFB), stakeholders and the public to view and input into the process.
+We encourage all Dublin Fire Brigade (DFB), stakeholders and the public to view and input into the process.
 DFB management are committed to a fully inclusive consultation process that allows for all stakeholders influencing the shape and direction of their service into the future.